th3Flow/OBQPY/README.md

 ## Reference

-Mayer, F., & Vogel, C. (2023). *An Optimization-Based Approach to One-Bit Quantization*.
-IEEE.
+F. Mayer and C. Vogel, “An Optimization-Based Approach to One-Bit Quantization,” in IEEE International Symposium on Circuits and Systems (ISCAS), 2024, p.
+5

 ## Contact Information